Tutorial Examples LLM Structured Extraction Incremental Processing Tutorial ~6 min read · updated

 The main function does two things:

-2. Mount a processing component for each project — For each project with Python files, coco.mount() sets up a processing component.
-CocoIndex handles the execution and tracks dependencies automatically.
+2. Mount a processing component for each project.
+For each project with Python files, coco.mount() sets up a processing component.
+CocoIndex handles execution and tracks dependencies.

-Why processing components?
 A processing component groups an item’s processing together with its target states.
-Each component runs independently and in parallel.
-In this case, when project_a finishes, its results are applied to the external system immediately, without waiting for project_b or any other project.
+Each component runs independently and in parallel, so when project_a finishes, its results are applied to the external system without waiting for project_b or any other project.

 Process each project